ayannotfound/Chat/Readme.md

 - 🕒 Timestamps and username above each message group
 - 🧠 Typing indicator with animated "..." effect
 - 👤 Avatars using user initials (only shown on first message in group)
-- 📱 Fully responsive UI (mobile-first)
+- 📱 Fully responsive interface with dark neon theme (mobile-friendly)
 - ⚠️ Inline form validation + error popups
 - 🔧 Configurable via `.env`